kylegwilliam/byu-cs324/hw-sockets/README.md

 by the server's kernel, before `recv()` is ever called by the server.

 Re-run `make` to rebuild both binaries.
-Interrupt and restart the server in the top-left "remote" pane.
+Interrupt and restart the server in the left "remote" pane.

-While the server is running on the remote host in the top-left "remote" pane), run the following in the top-right "local" pane:
+While the server is running on the remote host in the left "remote" pane), run the following in the right "local" pane:

 ```bash
 $ ./client -4 hostname port foo bar abc123